dongmengxi/dongmengxi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Starting from Fall 2018, I will be at Massachusetts Institute of Technology as a C.L.E.
-Moore Instructor.
+I am a C.L.E.
+Moore Instructor at Massachusetts Institute of Technology.
 My primary research field is convex geometric analysis.
 I am particularly interested in geometric invariants, geometric measures, and their characterization problem (Minkowski-type problems).

 Before coming to MIT, I was briefly at St. John's University as a full-time contract faculty at the rank of Assistant Professor.